-In fact, over half of real estate agents profiled by the National Association of Realtors (NAR) said that staging reduced their listing’s days on market and increased sale price.
-A similar number of buyer’s agents attest to the impact that a well-staged home has on their buyer clients.
+Some 82 percent of real estate agents profiled by the National Association of Realtors (NAR) said that staging changed the way their buyers view listings while over half said it reduced their listing’s days on market and increased sale price.

 While many luxury real estate agents swear by staging for every property they represent, many agents pick and choose which homes to stage, or only stage certain rooms within their listings.
 Sometimes this choice is driven by the sellers, who may not want to invest in staging for their home or who may be offended by the idea that their home is not already picture-perfect as is.

 To overcome this objection, it’s important to remind your seller that the design choices that make a home lovely to live in aren’t always the same as the features that sell it in the first place.

 In many cases, staging is designed to showcase the home itself, with artwork and furnishings chosen not for their own appearance, but for their scale and enhancement of the space.

 For those homeowners who don’t want to hire a staging expert to get their home market-ready, you can include some minor staging services in your home preparation and marketing process.
 According to Alex Lilly of DOORA Designs in Ventura, California, improving the look of your listing may not always require a home stager.

 Lilly said that staging really can make all the difference when it comes to the way buyers perceive your listing and what they are willing to offer.
 In addition, it helps to prevent the home from sitting on the market through price drop after price drop.

 The good news?
 Making a positive impact doesn’t always require full home-staging services.

 “Some easy ways to make your listing stand out are painting the home a neutral color, decluttering and purchasing green foliage to add to the home,” said Lilly.
 In addition, she suggests “sprucing up the curb appeal by getting a few plants, a front door wreath and doormat to give a great first impression.”

 Five staging items agents should own